brydenver2/docker-swarm-mcp/MCP-INTEGRATION-PLAN.md

 ## Executive Summary

 ### Problem Statement
-The Docker MCP Server was built as a REST API instead of implementing the MCP JSON-RPC protocol specification.
+The Docker Swarm MCP Server was built as a REST API instead of implementing the MCP JSON-RPC protocol specification.
 While all Docker operations and tool gating logic are correctly implemented, MCP clients (like kilocode/opencode) cannot use the server because it doesn't speak the MCP protocol.

 ### Solution Approach
 Integrate the `fastapi-mcp` library to add MCP JSON-RPC protocol support.
 Create a custom `DynamicToolGatingMCP` class that extends `FastApiMCP` to preserve our dynamic per-request tool filtering using the existing `ToolGateController`.